Lonicera periclymenum var. serotina 'Florida'

 Rainy Side Notes

-Additional watering may be needed during our Northwest drought season.
-Beautiful and fragrant flowers attract the hummingbirds making this climber worth growing.
-Birds eat the berries.
+Additional watering may be needed during our Northwest drought season Despite the recommendation, mine rarely receives any supplemental water.
+Beautiful and fragrant flowers attract the hummingbirds and birds eat the berries making this climber worth growing.

 Photographed in author's garden.